ioune1993/oscareducation/README.md

 $ source ve/bin/activate
 $ pip install -r requirements-oscar2.txt
 ```
-Then addling fields into your database
+Then adding fields into your database
 ```sh
 $ python manage.py makemigrations
 $ python manage.py migrate
 ```
+If the second command does not create the fields, and report
+that there are missing relations, use the `makemigrations.sh`
+script to make the migrations for each app one by one (and then
+do the second command).
+This is unfortunate, but this a known
+bug in Django that can happen.

-Then optionally with `pgAdmin` import sql data file 'oscar-data.sql.zip'
+Then optionally with `pgAdmin`
+import the SQL data file 'oscar-data.sql' to obtain a sample
+of data in order to test the website.

-finaly create superuser account
+Finally create a superuser account
 ```sh
 $ python manage.py createsuperuser
 ```